 We raised our tea glasses, toasting friendship across the language divide.

 * * *

-This post is an illustrated and edited version of an article previously published in Foreign Flavours, an anthology of food writing by Writers Abroad.
+This article first appeared in Foreign Flavours, an anthology of food writing by Writers Abroad.